sftcd/openssl/esnistuff/building-curl-openssl-with-esni.md

             $ cd esnistuff
             $ make

-- test via a wrapper script...
+Now you can test that via our [testclient.sh](testclient.sh) wrapper script (also in the ``esnistuff`` directory)...

 If you cloned OpenSSL somewhere other than ``$HOME/code``, you can export an environment variable ``TOP`` and that will be used instead of ``$HOME/code/openssl``

-This tests that ESNI works against the cloudflare deployment...
+This tests that ESNI works against the cloudflare deployment:

             $ ./testclient.sh -H ietf.org
             Running ./testclient.sh at 20190828-072413